USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 USC Stats and Trends

-- The Trojans have been favored by 10.5 points or more two times this season and covered the spread in one of them.
+- This season, the Trojans have one against the spread win in two games as a favorite of 11 points or more.

-- USC's games this year have gone over the point total one time in three opportunities (33.3%).
+- USC's games this year have hit the over one time in three opportunities (33.3%).

-- USC is 2-1 against the spread and 2-1 overall this season when the team notches more than 19.0 points.
+- USC is 2-1 against the spread and 2-1 overall in games when it puts up more than 19.0 points.

-- USC is 2-1 against the spread and 2-1 overall when the team amasses over 349.0 yards.

-- The Trojans have five giveaways this season, while the Beavers have five takeaways .
+- This year, the Trojans have turned the ball over five times, while the Beavers have forced five.

 - Find the latest spread and moneyline odds for USC at SISportsbook.